Durango Botanic Gardens a 2016 project will consist of a Literary Garden, a Zen Garden, a Children's Garden and a newly renovated amphitheater.

 Our docents give tours of these gardens on Saturday mornings during garden maintenance.

-The New Arboretum Plan
+The Arboretum Along the Trail Plan

 Below please find some Arbor Foundation information